scarydoors/currency-converter-react/README.md

 Currency converter based on [Google's currency converter](https://www.google.com/search?q=google+currency+converter).

-Supports conversions for USD, GBP, CAD, AUD, and JPY.
+Supports conversions for all currencies on floatrates.
 Uses Redux for state management and managing form state to ensure both input boxes are synced with each other.